MIMT: Multi-Illuminant Color Constancy via Multi-Task Local Surface and Light Color Learning: Introduction

-In summary, our contributions are as follows: \begin{itemize} \item We introduce a transformer-based generator method to address the problem of multi-illuminant color constancy, where the transformer model captures long-range dependencies from different regions in the input image to provide more contextual information about the scene. \item We propose a novel surface color representation scheme using contrastive learning, which helps our extracted features to be more invariant to different illuminations. \item Finally, we show the incorporation of a multi-task learning procedure improves the performance of our model.
-The two auxiliary tasks provide extra regularization by requiring the shared encoder to extract related features. \end{itemize} Our proposed model achieves {\bf 40.7\%} improvement compared to a state-of-the-art multi-illuminant color constancy method on a multi-illuminant dataset (LSMI).
-In addition, our model maintains a robust performance on the single illuminant dataset (NUS-8) and provides {\bf 22.3\%} improvement on the state-of-the-art single color constancy method.
+In summary, our contributions are as follows: \begin{itemize} \item We propose an innovative approach to multi-illuminant color constancy by capturing local surface and light information through a multi-task learning framework. \item We incorporate two auxiliary tasks into the multi-illuminant color constancy problem, designed to facilitate the acquisition of local light color information and surface color correlations.
+We devise a new auxiliary task, namely, the surface color similarity prediction task. \item To ensure that the extracted local surface-color features are invariant to light color, we propose a feature preservation technique that enforces the input, output, and ground truth images to have the same surface color features, despite their differences in light colors. \end{itemize} Our proposed model achieves {\bf 47.1\%} improvement compared to a state-of-the-art multi-illuminant color constancy method on a multi-illuminant dataset (LSMI).
+In addition, our model maintains a robust performance on the single illuminant dataset (NUS-8) and provides {\bf 39.8\%} improvement on the leading multi-illuminant color constancy method.